matthiask/django-prose-editor/docs/configuration_language.rst

 **Link Protocol Sanitization**

-When configuring the `link` feature, you can restrict URLs to specific protocols:
+When configuring the `Link` extension, you can restrict URLs to specific protocols:

 .. code-block:: python

     content = ConfigurableProseEditorField(
-        features={
+        extensions={
-            "link": {
+            "Link": {
                 "protocols": ["http", "https", "mailto"],  # Only allow these protocols }
         },